Murphydbuffalo/hyp/README.md

 # Hyp
-Hyp is in über ultra beta!
-It is not production ready.
+Hyp (as in "hypothesis") is in beta!
 We're still working out the kinks.
 Capiche?

 Easily run, monitor, and understand A/B tests from your Rails app.